RoOLeary/distort/README.md

 You can find the `tailwind.config.js` and `postcss.config.js` files at the root of the directory.
 The entry point CSS file is located at `styles/globals.css`.
 This file contains the `@tailwind` directives and any additional CSS used in the template.
 Have tried to minimize custom CSS and only define a few custom classes for the hamburger menu in the navbar.

 Tailwind allows you to customize what it generates using the `tailwind.config.js` file at the root of the project directory.
 For this theme, I defined a few extra utility classes.
-Have also added the paths to all of our template files to the `content` option to tree-shake unused styles and optimize your final build size.
+Have also added the paths to all of the template files to the `content` option to tree-shake unused styles and optimize your final build size.
 This template additionally uses 2 official Tailwind plugins (`@tailwindcss/aspect-ratio`, `@tailwindcss/typography`) to generate additional utility classes.

 ## Font
 This template uses the `Roboto` Font family from the [Google Fonts Library](https://fonts.google.com/specimen/Roboto).
 The font is included in `/pages/_document.js` and leverages the [Automatic Webfont Optimizations](https://nextjs.org/docs/basic-features/font-optimization) by next.js.